-Cold Laser Therapy is shown to be effective in the treatment of many pain syndromes.
+Cold Laser Therapy is effective in the treatment of many pain syndromes.

 Chiropractic Cold Laser Therapy can help relieve Carpal tunnel, plantar faciitis, tennis elbow, back pain, and neck pain.
 These and many other concerns have been addressed effectively with safe Cold Laser therapy.
 Chiropractic Cold Laser therapy is not a replacement for spinal care, but it is a safe and helpful partner in the tool bag to help patients feel better and heal.

 We are excited to announce that we have added this safe, effective Cold Laser therapy to our office protocols.
-Call today and see if chiropractic and Cold Laser could help you!
+Call today and see if we could help you!
 Contact our office to find out more about Cold Laser Therapy.

 What is Cold Laser Therapy?
 Can Cold Laser Therapy help me..?